Note: this post applies to CloudBerry Explorer 1.9 and later.

 For the Service Point take the IP address and the port number of your Eucalyptus installation and add /services/Walrus to the end.
 Don’t use HTTP:// at the beginning.
 You should have something like this:

 Note: This is a default Service Point and it could be modified using Walrus config files.

 To find the connection data login to your Eucalyptus Management console and whole on the Credentials screen scroll down to Query interface credentials section.
 Click Show keys button.
-Basically Query ID is Access Key and Secret key is what it says.
+Basically, Query ID is Access Key and the Secret key is what it says.

 Your new Walrus account will become available in the list of other accounts.
 Now you can create buckets and copy file to / from your Walrus account just like you would to Amazon S3 account.

-Note: It is worth mentioning though that Eucalyptus used to provide a test bed for those who wanted to explorer its functionality not installing the software locally.
-Due to the popularity of the test bed the service is temporary unavailable as Eucalyptus team is moving it to more powerful hardware.
+Note: It is worth mentioning though that Eucalyptus used to provide a testbed for those who wanted to explore its functionality by not installing the software locally.
+Due to the popularity of the test bed, the service is temporarily unavailable as Eucalyptus team is moving it to more powerful hardware.
 I suggest that you visit their website later to check for announcements.